Commonwealth’s Attorney for Kentucky’s 16th Judicial Circuit, Kenton County

 In 2004, Rob decided to run for the Covington City Commission.
 He believed he was in tune with the issues facing the city and wanted to do his part to improve the community in which he had spent much of his childhood.
 He took office in January 2005 and served as Vice Mayor until December 2006.

-While he enjoyed making Covington a better place during his time on the City Commission, he knew that his true passion was prosecution, and Rob believed he could continue to bring positive change – on an even larger scale – as Commonwealth’s Attorney for the people of Kenton County.
+While he enjoyed making Covington a better place during his time on the City Commission, he knew that his true passion was prosecution work, and Rob believed he could continue to bring positive change – on an even larger scale – as Commonwealth’s Attorney for the people of Kenton County.
 So, in 2006, he launched his bid for that office, and after beating the incumbent and another challenger, Rob assumed his current role on January 1, 2007.
+Since then, Rob has been re-elected to the office for two additional six-year terms.

 Bringing a Collaborative Approach to Felony Prosecution

-Rob wants to make sure officers are up to date on the law and helps them to understand how they can best collect evidence so his office can consistently win convictions.
-Rob prides himself on being available, around the clock, seven days a week, to the 17 police agencies he works with in Kenton County, from the largest department in Covington to smaller departments like Villa Hills and Park Hills to the Kentucky State Police.
+Rob wants to make sure officers are up to date on the law and helps them to understand how they can best collect evidence so his office can effectively seek justice for victims of crime.
+Rob prides himself on being available, around the clock, seven days a week, to the 17 law-enforcement agencies with which he works in Kenton County, from the largest department in Covington to smaller departments like Villa Hills and Park Hills to the Kentucky State Police.

 Rob is proud of the work he and his staff accomplish each day.
 As leader of the third largest Commonwealth’s Attorney office in Kentucky, and amid continued state budget cuts and reductions, he feels lucky to work with a great team of attorneys who have built and maintain a high conviction rate in the county.
 He has renewed the office’s focus on its extern program as an incubator for talent and is proud to have helped train many of the state’s up-and-coming prosecutors.